-The following constitute the major educational units of the University: College of Arts and Sciences, College of Education and Professional Studies, the University Library and other such units as may be added by the Institutional Executive Officer from time to time, with the approval of the Board of Trustees.
+The following constitute the major educational units of the University the Departments of: Army Reserve Officer Training Corps, Business Education, Criminal Justice, Engineering Technology, English and Foreign Languages, Fine Arts, Health, Physical Education and Recreation, Mass Communications, Mathematics and Computer Information Sciences, Natural Sciences & Environmental Health, Social Sciences, Social Work, Teacher Education and the University Library and other such units as may be added by the Institutional Executive Officer from time to time, with the approval of the Board of Trustees.

-Membership in the faculty of the colleges and support units includes the Dean, Chair, all fulltime personnel with faculty ranking, and personnel appointed to faculty status by the Institutional Executive Officer.
-Each college shall have a Dean or next level administrator and Department Chair of its faculty and appropriate office support staff.
+Membership in the faculty of the colleges departments and support units includes Chairs, all full- time personnel with faculty ranking, and personnel appointed to faculty status by the Institutional Executive Officer.
+Each college department shall have a Dean or next level-administrator and Department Chair of its faculty and appropriate office support staff.
 The unit may provide such other officers as it may need from time to time.
+The University Library is supervised by the Director with appropriate support staff.
 The Dean serves as the executive officer of the college.
-The Chair is the executive officer of the unit and its faculty.
+The Chair and/or Director is the executive officer of the unit and its faculty.